 There are several principles that apply when investing for the future:

-• Investing tax efficiently means you get to keep more of the returns.
+- Investing tax efficiently means you get to keep more of the returns.
 Pension accounts are the most tax efficient way of investing.
 All the while your investments are held in the portfolio any returns are free from capital gains and income tax.
 There is also a great degree of freedom when it comes to withdrawing from your pension savings, including the option to take 25% of the total pot tax free.
 Including 25% of all that potential growth.
-Follow the link for more on how pension tax relief works.
+Follow this link for more on how pension tax relief works.

-• Making sure your investment portfolio maximises returns for your level of risk.
+- Making sure your investment portfolio maximises returns for your level of risk.
 When you join the scheme, you might be offered a range of funds to choose from.
 Think about how long you’re likely to be invested and how happy you are taking risks.
 Generally, the longer you stay invested, the more risk you can afford to take.
 Although that isn’t the same as being happy taking that risk.

 If you’d like to put away more for your retirement, consider opening a self-invested pension plan (SIPP).
 It’s a personal savings account where your investments can grow tax free, but you’ll have a wider range of investments to choose from.
 You can invest up to 100% of your earned income or £60,000 (whichever is the lower) each year and you can claim income tax relief on your contributions.